dismine/valentina/README.md

 To install Valentina, please visit our website [Valentina Website] and download the version that best suits your needs.
 Valentina supports two branches: `stable` and `dev`.
 Version numbers follow a specific pattern to indicate stability and development status:

 - **Stable Version:**
-  - Version numbers with even digits (e.g., 0.6) are reserved for stable releases.
+  - Version numbers with even digits (e.g., 1.0) are reserved for stable releases.
   - Stable versions receive bug fixes to ensure a reliable and stable user experience.

-- **Dev Version:**
+- **Edge Version:**
-  - Version numbers with odd digits (e.g., 0.7) represent the development branch.
+  - Version numbers with odd digits (e.g., 1.1) represent the development branch.
   - The dev version is actively developed and receives bug fixes and new features, providing a more feature-rich experience.
   - While stable versions are suitable for initial checks, we recommend the dev branch for professional use due to its more advanced functionality.